 Of course some religious groups or salesmen ring the doorbells with innocent intentions, but some criminals also pose as them to get a look at the inside of your house.
 Pay attention to how they present themselves.
 “You talk to them and they don’t know much about the product, or they’re looking around the house more than trying to sell the vacuum cleaner,” says Logan.
 Your best bet is to play it safe and not open the door, says Stern.
 Ideally, you’d have a camera and audio system set up so you can see who’s outside your door and communicate with them without opening up.
 If you don’t, just shout out the door that you aren’t interested, suggests Stern.

 A new cleaning person

 If you have a cleaning team or other crew that visits frequently, a new person could be a red flag.
 Burglars might pay off people with access to your house to find out what’s inside, and some might even convince the team to let them pose as part of the crew, says Stern.
 When a new face shows up, he recommends calling the company and asking who the person is and why he or she is there.
-If they don’t know whom you’re talking about, it could be a crook.
-Don’t miss these other 21 things a burglar won’t tell you.
+If they don’t know whom you’re talking about, it could be a crook—just one of the tricks a burglar won’t tell you.